celinyy/CO1111/Notes.md

 Attended: All 3 of us

 Meeting 4
-attended all 3

 assigned tasks:
-marios-> registration page  & /list api with available treasure hunts Maria->Landing page css & questions js attemt to fetch /questions from api Lefteris->Landing page functionality. attemt hamburger navbar
+- marios-> registration page  & /list api with available treasure hunts
+- Maria->Landing page css & questions js attemt to fetch /questions from api
+- Lefteris->Landing page functionality. attemt hamburger navbar

-resolved problems:
+- resolved problems:
-messy code
+- messy code
-functional landing page
+- functional landing page
-responsive on mobile
+- responsive on mobile

 next meeting: sun 13/03/2022 at 3pm

+Attended all 3

 Meeting 4 1/2

-last minute meeting to resolve errors with git Attended marios&maria MsTeams did not notify lefteris on time it send our msgs to him at 11 pm
+- last minute meeting to resolve errors with git
+- Attended marios&maria MsTeams did not notify lefteris on time it send our msgs to him at 11 pm
 resolved:
-code was updated but marios s page look dated code up to date with all the changes everyone in the team did styled login page created menu page and styles menu page
+- code was updated but marios s page look dated
+- code up to date with all the changes everyone in the team did
+- styled login page
+- created menu page
+- and styles menu page

+Meeting 5

+problems:
+- api urls no parameters ->DONE
+- landing page after add ons no longer responsive

+Tasks:
+- fix pictures which are not showing
+- fix responsivnes on mobile and on desktop
+- add the apis

+Attended all 3